burkeholland/dead-simple-vue-azure/README.md

 ## Linux

 Node on Azure AppService for Linux does not come with a web server.
 This means we need to bring one of our own.
 The easiest way to do that is to use a Node web server like [serve](https://www.npmjs.com/package/serve).
-Azure uses [pm2](http://pm2.keymetrics.io/) behind the scenes, so we can start `serve` with the simplest possible `ecosystem.config.js` file.
+Azure uses [pm2](http://pm2.keymetrics.io/) behind the scenes, so we can start "serve" with the simplest possible `ecosystem.config.js` file.

 ```
 module.exports = {